 Graduate Work from Other Institutions

-With program approval, students are allowed to count no more than 12 credits of graduate coursework taken during graduate study at other institutions. coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to count no more than 12 credits of graduate coursework taken during graduate study at other institutions.
+Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Students may petition the department for an appeal of the five year limit on a case-by-case basis.

 UW–Madison University Special

 With program approval, students are allowed to count no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
-The coursework may also count toward the 50% graduate coursework requirement if the courses are numbered 700 or above. coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+The coursework may also count toward the 50% graduate coursework requirement if the courses are numbered 700 or above.
+Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Students may petition the department for an appeal of the five year limit on a case-by-case basis.

 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.